thautwarm/EBNFParser/Python/README.rst

   - download CPython 3.6(If you're in China, go to `Tsinghua Tuna Mirror <https://mirrors.tuna.tsinghua.edu.cn/anaconda/miniconda/>`__ and choose the corresponding installer for you OS.
   - download EBNFParser ``pip install EBNFParser``.

-  - type this codes ``parserGenerator.py lisp.eebnf ./parser.py -test True -comment True``
+  - type this codes ``parserGenerator lisp.eebnf ./lispParser.py -test True -comment True``

   And now there should be two files(\ ``testLang.py, parser.py``) automatically generated near by ``lisp.eebnf``. - feel free to try any